penzomassimo/integration-pipeline-001/README.md

 * Generated files shall contain a timestamp.
 * Files from previous runs shal be removed upon insertion in the corresponding AP system.

-## Proposed Architecture and Technology
+## Proposed Architecture
 In order to demo how the solution would work we have leveraged Docker and Docker Compose to spin up all the services needed by the solution locally.
-Note that deploying the solution to a production environment needs careful planning and design, for an idea on how production would look like see further down below.
+Note that deploying the solution to a production environment needs careful planning and design, for an idea on how production deployment in AWS would look like see further down below.
 The reader should be able to clone this repository, run it with docker compose and play around with it.

+### TL;DR
+* One container with a Postgresql DB server to simulate the source ELM system
+* Three containers, each one with a Postgres DB server to simulate the three AP target systems
+* One container with an Apache NiFi server
+* One con
+* A container with an FTP server will be used to store the flat files

+The following deployment diagram outlines all the components of the proposed solution:

 <center>
 <img src="assets/diagrams/diagram-1.png" width="100%" height="70%">